VijoyV/ActivitiBPMServerOnMySQL/README.md

     "dataMappingId" : "100100"

 }

+Json Response

+-- See it Your Self :-) --

 **NOTE:**
 1. By this REST Call, the process will be started and first task will be submitted as well.
 And the state move to 'Approve' state